Efficiently Performing Two Global Approval Studies in Prostate Cancer Patients

 - Quality studies: Tests to ensure the quality of drug product via Quality by Design (QbD) approach

-As per standard practice at QPS Taiwan, our experts in Toxicology and Pathology assisted the Sponsor in responding the questions raised by the regulatory agency in a timely manner.
-With the step-wise strategy outlined above, the three different formulations moved forward to the clinical trial stage one-by-one.
+As per standard practice at QPS Taiwan, our experts in Toxicology and Pathology assisted the Sponsor in responding to the questions raised by the regulatory agency in a timely manner.
+With the step-wise strategy outlined above, the three different formulations moved forward to the clinical trial stage one-by one.

 From the beginning of both trials, QPS Project Managers attached great importance to a close and well-maintained relationship with the study investigators.
 Working together with the sponsor, the study team did a great job establishing a strong global team spirit, rallying around the common cause of delivering another option for prostate cancer therapy to these elderly patients.

-Based on the excellent results from Trial #1, ongoing close cooperation with investigators, an unchanged project and CRA team, and the addition of new sites, Trial #2 proceeded with the goal of recruiting approximately the same number of study subjects (n=133) in a significantly shorter enrollment period (ten months).
+Based on the excellent results from Trial #1, ongoing close cooperation with investigators, an unchanged Project and Clinical Research Associate (CRA) team, and the addition of new sites, Trial #2 proceeded with the goal of recruiting approximately the same number of study subjects (n=133) in a significantly shorter enrollment period (ten months).
 The QPS Global Clinical Operations Team once again exceeded expectations, successfully enrolling 144 Prostate Cancer patients in just ten months.

 Another important success factor was the seamless transition from Trial #1 to Trial #2 driven by a stable, experienced GPMT and CRA team.
 This highly experienced and scientifically educated team, based at QPS in Austria and across the EU, successfully used its central location within the different time zones to establish effective communication lines to all stakeholders across the USA, EU and Asia.
 From the beginning, the GPMT identified frictionless transfer of information to be a key success factor, especially in light of the tight timelines within this program.
 Both of these Pivotal Phase III trials benefited greatly from this seamless availability of all necessary information.